 Grand Canyon Skywalk

-Giroux Glass was hired to fit and install all of the glass for the Grand Canyon Skywalk - a transparent cantilevered viewing bridge suspended over the Western rim of the Grand Canyon.
-The horseshoe-shaped installation extends horizontally over a vertical drop of 1200+ meters (3937 ft) to the Colorado River below.
+Giroux Glass was hired to fit and install all of the glass for the Grand Canyon Skywalk – a transparent cantilevered viewing bridge suspended over the Western rim of the Grand Canyon.
+The horseshoe-shaped installation extends horizontally over a vertical drop of 4,000 ft to the Colorado River below.

 The floor of the Skywalk is comprised of 46 custom-built glass panels which weigh a combined total of 83,000 pounds.
 Each panel is nearly 3 inches thick and surfaced with a thin top layer of glass that can easily be removed and replaced if damaged.
 Combined with the bridge’s structural elements, these glass panels are able to support the weight of 100 pounds per square foot, well beyond what’s needed to support the weight of 120 visitors—the limit enforced at the site.